Foursomes of non-related golfers are now allowed to play together at Washington courses

 “Restrict one rider per power cart, except a) when a minor is also playing or b) when members of the same household will ride together.”

-The latest update also clarified rules pertaining to driving ranges — both standalone and on courses — and other practice areas.
+The latest update also clarified rules pertaining to driving ranges — both stand-alone and on courses — and other practice areas.
 Ranges are now open for use as long as the guidelines and standards that apply to golf courses, including proper distancing, are followed.

 With the expanded opening of practice areas, golf instruction (section 25) is also now allowed as long as proper safety and distancing is maintained.

 Courses can now also put trash and recycling receptacles on the course, which were previously not allowed.
-They must be lid free so golfers won’t have to touch them.
+They must be lid-free so golfers won’t have to touch them.

 The Golf Alliance of Washington, which encompasses Washington Golf, the Pacific Northwest section of the Professional Golfers’ Association, the Western Washington and Inland Empire chapters of the Golf Course Superintendents Association of America, and the Evergreen Chapter of the Club Managers Association of America, had this statement on the Washington Golf website: